 What is transcutaneous electrical nerve stimulation (TENS)?

-Transcutaneous electrical nerve stimulation (TENS) therapy uses low-voltage electric currents to help relieve pain.9 Electrodes are placed on the body where you’re experiencing pain and when electricity travels through the electrodes to the nerve fibers, the currents block the pain receptors.9 This means the message of pain is not sent from the nerves to the brain.9
+Transcutaneous electrical nerve stimulation (TENS) therapy uses low-voltage electric currents to help relieve pain.
+Electrodes are placed on the body where you are experiencing pain.
+When electricity travels through the electrodes to the nerve fibers, the currents block the pain receptors.
+This means the message of pain is not sent from the nerves to the brain.9

-A study examining TENS treatment for ankylosing spondylitis found it to be ineffective in relieving pain, but more research needs to be done to explore its use with AxSpA spectrum conditions.10
+A study examining TENS treatment for ankylosing spondylitis found it to be ineffective in relieving pain.
+However, more research needs to be done to explore its use with AxSpA spectrum conditions.10

 Supplements as treatment

-For AxSpA conditions, you may hear about omega-3 fatty acid supplements or calcium and vitamin D supplements, and while all of these nutrients are important for good health, taking high doses of them in supplement form can have negative side effects, especially for certain populations.
+For AxSpA conditions, you may hear about omega-3 fatty acid supplements or calcium and vitamin D supplements.
+While all of these nutrients are important for good health, taking high doses of them in supplement form can have negative side effects, especially for certain people.11